 In 1999, the SADC Council of Ministers approved the harmonization of medicines regulation in the region in line with Article 29 of the Protocol on Health.
 This gave birth to the AMRH initiative (SADC MRH project) which focused on building effective medicines regulatory systems within the SADC region.
 The SADC Member States were at varying levels of development in terms of organizing and sharing regulatory information.

 To achieve this goal, there was a need for the SADC MRH to put in place a system for sharing information to enhance the gains of medicines regulatory harmonization.

 Bewsys was contracted by the World Bank Group to develop system requirements for a web-based, e-Governance (e-Gov) and to scope the activities needed to put the e-Gov in place.
 The team conducted a comparative study of existing e-Gov and Infrastructure to identify specific technical and user requirements needed to establish the most efficient e-Gov for the region.

 During the study, the team worked in close collaboration with the National Medicines Regulatory Authorities (NMRAs) in all the member states to enable the team to produce a detailed roadmap implementation plan for the suggested solution.

-The Bewsys consulting team considered the online and real-time availability of medicine regulation information in the process of generating recommendations for the best-fit R-IMS.
-The feasibility report that was prepared highlighted a proposed solution that will be built on the existing platforms and made room for compatibility and workflow processing.
+The Bewsys consulting team considered the online and real-time availability of medicine regulation information in the process of generating recommendations for the best-fit e-Gov. The feasibility report that was prepared highlighted a proposed solution that will be built on the existing platforms and made room for compatibility and workflow processing.